-The Directors are required to present the Company's accounts and the reports of the Directors and of the auditor for the year ended 31 December 2021 at the AGM.
+The directors are required to present the Company's accounts and the reports of the directors and of the auditor for the year ended 31 December 2022 at the AGM.

-Resolutions 2 to 10.
-Elections of Harmeen Mehta and Charlie Nunn and the re-election of continuing Directors
+Resolutions 2 to 12.
+Election of Ms C L Turner and Mr J S Wheway and the re-election of continuing directors

-The Company's articles of association provide that any new Director appointed by the Board during the year may hold office only until the next AGM, when that Director must retire but shall be eligible for election as a Director by the shareholders at that meeting.
+The Company's articles of association provide that any new director appointed by the Board during the year may hold office only until the next AGM, when that director must retire but shall be eligible for election as a director by the shareholders at that meeting.

-Harmeen Mehta and Charlie Nunn joined the Board since the last AGM and are accordingly seeking election by shareholders.
+Catherine Turner and Scott Wheway joined the Board since the last AGM and are accordingly seeking election by shareholders.

-In accordance with the provisions of the UK Corporate Governance Code (the 'Code'), all of the other serving Directors at the time of the AGM will retire and submit themselves for reelection by shareholders, except Stuart Sinclair, who will retire at the conclusion of the meeting.
+In accordance with the provisions of the UK Corporate Governance Code (the 'Code'), all of the other serving directors at the time of the AGM will retire and submit themselves for re-election by shareholders.